-Group Prenatal Care Intervention that includes improvement in health provider preterm birth screening and ongoing risk-appropriate care for Black women that better predicts the risk for, and helps prevent, preterm births.
+Group Prenatal Care includes improvement in health provider preterm birth screening and ongoing risk-appropriate care for Black women that better predicts the risk for, and helps prevent, preterm births.

 Fatherhood or Partnership Initiatives that promote the importance of having partners engaged in the process, bolstering mental, emotional and physical health both during pregnancy and post-delivery.

 Home Visitation Programs that assess and empower women by connecting them to programs for prenatal care, monitoring, life planning, birth spacing, infant development, doula services and more.

 Innovative Strategies not listed above that demonstrate evidence-based success in reducing adverse birth outcomes, like personalized case management, integration of mental health services in perinatal health care, doula services, and other wrap-around services.